Global Health Challenges

 You can apply, if you have completed your bachelor's degree or at least 3 years full time studies within a relevant academic field, for instance:

 UCPH medical students enrolled in the 2015 master's curriculum can only participate in the course as part of the 5th semester perspective: Internationalt perspektiv - global sundhed.

 Students must have an adequate level of English as all lessons, group discussions, etc. are carried out in English.Selection process

 After the application deadline the admissions committee will go through all the applications and select the course participants.
 Applicants are encouraged to put energy and care into the motivation-section of the online application, as this is the main selection criteria.
 You should include how this course might benefit you in your future work or studies, and list any former experience with global health or health issues, both nationally and internationally.

-The course consists of one week e-learning and two-weeks class based learning.
+The course consists of 9-days of e-learning and two-weeks class-based learning.

-The e-learning module will consist of uploaded literature, quizzes and writing a policy brief.
-The e-learning module requires 27 hours work, which can be spread out over two weeks or completed in one week.
+The e-learning module will consist of literature, tasks and writing a policy brief.
+The e-learning module requires 27.5 hours work, which can be spread out over over a longer period of time, although there will be deadlines to follow during the time period of 23 – 31 July.
 Online activity will be monitored, and a policy brief must be handed in in order to participate in the on-campus program.

 Reflecting its global focus, this summer course is taught by an international group of renowned lecturers and practitioners from the University of Copenhagen as well as other universities, private companies, civil society organisations and the UN system.